Clinical presentation, evaluation, and treatment of renal atheroemboli

 Clinical issues related to renal atheroemboli will be reviewed here.
 Discussions of cholesterol crystal embolization in general and thromboembolic renal infarction are presented separately.
 (See "Embolism from atherosclerotic plaque: Atheroembolism (cholesterol crystal embolism)" and "Renal infarction".)

 Atheroembolization is a complication of severe atherosclerosis.
 Thus, risk factors for atheroembolic disease, such as older age, male sex, diabetes, arterial hypertension, hypercholesterolemia, and cigarette smoking, are the same as for the development of atherosclerosis [2-7].
-(See "Overview of the risk equivalents and established risk factors for cardiovascular disease", section on 'Established risk factors for atherosclerotic CVD'.)
+(See "Overview of established risk factors for cardiovascular disease", section on 'Established risk factors for atherosclerotic CVD'.)

 Inciting events — Once formed, an atherosclerotic plaque may be disrupted by a variety of inciting events, producing cholesterol crystal emboli.
 These inciting events can be classified broadly into the following: